BhanuTeja-05/stock/README.md

-# 📈 Stock Price Prediction App
+# 📈 Stock Price Prediction

 A Streamlit app to predict stock prices and give buy/hold/sell recommendations using ML models.